GMITStudentJS/College-Project-Java/README.md

 ## Usage
 Once unzipped open in your choosen IDE or
-Run in windows CMD Prompt
+Run in windows CMD Prompt.

 ## Extra
 Java JDK needs to be install on your computer to run files.